phalcon-orphanage/docs-internals/reference/classes.rst

 		RETURN_NULL();
 	}

 If we do not receive the correct number of parameters will result in an error message.
 You see, there's an argument "zz" to receive the parameters, this indicates the type of data received and the number of them.
 In the above example that means that the method is receiving two parameters.
-If it were three zval then it should be "zzz".
+If they were three zval then it should be "zzz".

 Then the variables are received in respective order: &adapter_name, &options